Hypooxanthine/Vroom/README.md

   - Reflexion on user scripts for scenes (de)serialization
 - Editor
   - Assets browser + DragAndDrop from OS explorer
+  - Scripts library hot reload : build and reload at runtime from the editor
   - Scenes opening/saving
   - Meshes, materials DragAndDrop on mesh components
   - Entity picking